ROSplane 2.0: A Fixed-Wing Autopilot for Research: Results

 \section{Results}

-This section presents the results of hardware and simulation experiments demonstrating the basic functionality ROSplane offers to users out-of-the-box.
+This section presents the results of simulation and hardware experiments demonstrating the basic functionality ROSplane offers to users out-of-the-box.
 These results also demonstrate that ROSplane closes the simulation-to-real gap for research.
-In each test, the aircraft was directed to fly to a series of four waypoints in an hourglass formation on a continuous circuit.